Some love it, some love to hate it.

 Who doesn’t want better value for their money?
 When you jump in winter, you can take advantage of our awesome winter specials at the same time!
 There’s nothing worse than waking up on a Monday filled with dread for the week, so why not give yourself something to look forward to, AND save money on your skydive at the same time?

-Our current Wild Weekdays offer is available until 31st October 2021.
-You can use the code WEEKDAY to score $30 off when you jump on any weekday!
+Our current Midweek Magic offer is available until 28th October 2022.
+You can use the code MAGIC22 to score $40 off when you jump on any weekday!

 Have we convinced you yet?
 If you’re still in doubt, there’s a wonderful Norwegian saying to keep in mind: